socialrobot-kros/socialrobot-kros.github.io/_pages/workshop_socialai_iros2021.md

 ## Organizers (Not Yet Completed)

-- Minsu Jang, Electronics and Telecommunications Research Institute (ETRI), South Korea
+- Minsu Jang, ETRI (Electronics and Telecommunications Research Institute), South Korea
 - Hyungpil Moon, SungKyunKwan University, South Korea
 - Ho Seok Ahn, The University of Auckland, New Zealand
-- JongSuk Choi, Korea Institute of Science and Technology (KIST), South Korea
+- JongSuk Choi, KIST (Korea Institute of Science and Technology), South Korea
-- Jaehong Kim, Electronics and Telecommunications Research Institute (ETRI), South Korea
+- Jaehong Kim, ETRI (Electronics and Telecommunications Research Institute), South Korea
 - **more organizers to be announced**